-After installing the LTA client, add the following to the file .awe/Environment.cfg in your home directory database\user : <your username> database\password : <your password> then create the variable awetarget and set it to awlofar.
+After installing the LTA client, the file .awe/Environment.cfg will appear in your home directory.
+Add the following lines to the file database_user : <your username> database_password : <your password> then create the variable awetarget and set it to awlofar.
 In a bash shell, you can do so by adding the following to your .profile file: